jcolag/entropy-arbitrage/2026-08-02-reclaim-center.md

 > And what rough beast, its hour come round at last,
 > Slouches towards Bethlehem to be born?

 You've all heard it before.
 And yes, I adjusted William Butler Yeats's spelling to modern American standards.
-He published in 1920, and died eighty-seven years ago, so the public domain rules [*The Second Coming*](https://en.wikipedia.org/wiki/The_Second_Coming_%28poem%29), and I have a spell-checker to get annoyed at when it flags ordinary issues...
+He published in 1920, and died eighty-seven years ago, so the public domain rules {% wiki The_Second_Coming_%28poem%29|*The Second Coming*|en %}, and I have a spell-checker to get annoyed at when it flags ordinary issues...

 More seriously, actually read this one through in a modern context.
 I don't know if Yeats meant it---he claims to have worried about Christianity's values getting replaced, giving this a purely Biblical interpretation, but I'll note that he had the Gilded Age on the horizon---it seems fairly descriptive of our political situation, no?
 We lost the center, and loosed anti-governance libertarians on the world.  *The best lack conviction*, while the worst indulge in their passions.
 And we got the "rough beast," not in some religious sense, but in the form of turning governments into money-harvesting devices for the wealthy.